Rights of persons with disabilities

 - a ban on torture

-The Convention also strengthens the rights of women and children, explicitly referring to the particular discrimination faced by women with disabilities.
+The Convention also strengthens the rights of women and children, explicitly referring to the particular discrimination faced by women and girls with disabilities.

-Since both time and major financial investment are required to give effect to all these rights, the Convention allows States Parties to realize them progressively, as funding permits.
+Since both time and major financial investment are required to give effect to all these rights, the Convention allows States Parties to realise them progressively, as funding permits.

 Parking space for persons with disabilities

 The Committee on the Rights of Persons with Disabilities is responsible under the Convention, at UN level, for monitoring how States Parties give effect to these rights.
-Composed of twelve experts, one from each region of the world, elected to serve a two- or four-year term, the Committee has three basic functions:
+Composed of eighteen experts, who are drawn fairly from among the various regions of the world, the Committee has three basic functions:

 - examining the national reports States Parties must submit at regular intervals on Convention implementation,